DraxFM/DraxPloit-Grabber/README.md

 ### 2. File is not there or not working properly when tested?

 This can obviously be a bug, if there is an error shown, please contact me so I can improve my software.
 Otherwise, your scripts (mostly the .exe's) won't work because of your antivirus.
 As my scripts are not 100% undetected antivirusses might think that you installed a virus (even though you created it) and break it/parts of it or even delete it.
-To fix this, simply turn off your virus and then create your file or add the file as extension so it doesn't get locked.
+To fix this, simply turn off your Antivirus and then create your file or add the file as extension so it doesn't get locked.

 ## Authors